-The New Content-Aware Crop Tool In Photoshop CC
+How to use Content-Aware Crop in Photoshop CC

-I want to straighten and crop the image without losing any of the kids in the photo, but the boy in the yellow shirt on the right is very close to the edge, which could pose a problem.
-Let's see what happens if I try to straighten it without using the Crop Tool's new Content-Aware feature.
-In other words, I'll use the Crop Tool the way it has normally worked in Photoshop up until now.
+Here's an image I've opened in Photoshop that I downloaded from Adobe Stock.
+I want to straighten and crop the image without losing any of the kids in the photo.
+But the boy in the yellow shirt on the right is very close to the edge, which could pose a problem.
+So let's see what happens if I try to straighten and crop it without using the Crop Tool's Content-Aware feature:

 To straighten the image, I'll select the Straighten Tool in the Options Bar: